Frank Warren (racing driver): Career

 Warren had led 72 of the 88,863 laps finished in his career.
 Warren's total career earnings were $625,886 ($ when adjusted for inflation), while his average finish was 20th place in his entire career.
 The total number of miles raced in his career is 103495.4 mi.

-He was one of the last drivers to campaign a Dodge (Magnum) car in NASCAR up until the end of his days in top stock car circuit in 1980.
+Warren was one of the last drivers to campaign a Dodge (Magnum) car in NASCAR up until the end of his days in top stock car circuit in 1980.
 Lack of funds prevented him from rebuilding his Dodge for the 1981 season when the smaller (110" wheelbase) cars were mandated.
 In the 1980s, he occasionally competed on the ARCA circuit, running a Chrysler LeBaron.
 Native Tan was one of his consistent sponsors.

 Flat tracks and short tracks were Warren's strongest tracks; where finishes of seventeenth place were considered to be routine.
 His weakest finishes came on road courses where he was expected to finish around 23rd place on average.

 Post-racing career

+After retiring from racing, Warren went to work at Walt Disney World, where he worked for 20 years.
+It was in Orlando that he met his wife Annette.
+They have two sons.
+He had two children from a previous marriage.

 On May 17, 2018, Warren was arrested in Augusta.
 He faced "aggravated child molestation charges" after he was caught being "in a room with a child under the age of 5".
+The charges were dropped.
+He and his family settled down in Southwest Florida.

 Warren was also a veteran.
 He died from complications of Alzheimer's disease on August 26, 2024, at the age of 89.